wisnuuakbr/ecommerce-microservice/README.md

 # Ecommerce Microservice

-A microservice for ecommerce using Node Js, Express Js, PostgreSQL, Docker, and RabbitMQ
+A microservices ecommerce using Node Js, Express Js, PostgreSQL, Docker, and RabbitMQ

 ## Requirements